flavoriy/gitops-manifest/README.md

 - **Prod** puts an internet-facing **AWS ALB** in front.
 Under the hood, the ALB (in *instance* target mode) still targets a **NodePort** on the EKS worker nodes — that NodePort belongs to the `istio-ingressgateway` Service, not the app directly.
 Istio then routes into whichever Rollout (frontend/gateway) is currently receiving canary traffic.
 - Only the frontend and gateway get an ingress path / Rollout at all — `profile`, `tasks`, `calendar`, `dashboard` are internal-only Deployments reached through the gateway, in both environments.

-**Centralized logging:** a Fluent Bit DaemonSet runs in both clusters and ships pod logs to the same **AWS OpenSearch** domain (provisioned in `Infrastructure-as-Code`).
-In dev this is just for browsing/debugging in OpenSearch Dashboards; in prod it's also queried live by the `check-canary-errors` AnalysisRun to decide whether to promote or auto-rollback a canary.
+**Centralized logging (Prod only):** a Fluent Bit DaemonSet runs in the EKS cluster and ships pod logs to the **AWS OpenSearch** domain (provisioned in `Infrastructure-as-Code`).
+This is queried live by the `check-canary-errors` AnalysisRun to decide whether to promote or auto-rollback a canary.
+Dev has no logging pipeline — it's a throwaway environment for manifest sanity checks, not something worth centralizing logs for.

 | | **Dev (`overlays/dev`)** | **Prod (`overlays/prod`)** |
 |---|---|---|